ryan-truong/cse15l-lab-reports/lab-report-2-week-4.md

 [)
 ```

-## Symptom Of the Failure Inducing Input
+## Symptom of the Failure Inducing Input
 ![Image](labreport2_pictures/symp1.png)

 ## Relationship Between the Bug, Symptom, and the Failure Inducing Input